-An information session is offered to students to provide them with further information about the course to assist them with making an informed decision about enrolling into a course.
+An information session is mandatory for students to provide them with further information about the course to assist them with making an informed decision about enrolling into a course.
 The Information Session is only applicable for Full qualifications.
+This will include Language, literacy, numeracy and digital (LLND) skills assessment to ensure you are ready to start the course and if you may need additional support or assistance.